-- 1.1.6.7 Management should provide substantive justification for unilaterally transferring funds from one budget line item to another without approval from appropriate authority and documentation of budgetary transfer. - 1.1.6.8 Going forward, Management should ensure that the rational of all budgetary transfers are appropriately documented and approved consistent with the PFM Regulations.
+- 1.1.6.7 Management should provide substantive justification for unilaterally transferring funds from one budget line item to another without approval from appropriate authority and documentation of budgetary transferred. - 1.1.6.8 Going forward, Management should ensure that the rational of all budgetary transfers are appropriately documented and approved consistent with the PFM Regulations.

-1.1.6.9 Management notes the observation and henceforth, remain committed to up hold the Public Financial Management Law of Liberia.
+1.1.6.9 Management notes the observation and henceforth, remain committed to uphold the public Financial Management Law of Liberia.

-- 1.1.6.10 We acknowledge Management's acceptance of our finding and recommendations.
-We will followup on the implementation of our recommendations during subsequent audit. - 1.1.6.11 However, Management is in breach of financial discipline in line with Regulation A.20 of the PFM Act of 2009.
+- 1.1.6.10 We acknowledge Management's acceptance of our findings and recommendation.
+We will followup on the implementation of our recommendation during subsequent audit. - 1.1.6.11 However, Management is in breach of financial discipline in line with Regulation A.20 of the PFM Act of 2009.